jolo-dev/ghosttp/README.md

 Options:
   -V, --version       output the version number
-  -d, --dir  [value]  Directory folder to watch for changes -h, --help          display help for command
+  -d, --dir  [value]  Directory folder to watch for changes -p, --port [number] The port number where the dev server shall run -h, --help          display help for command
 ```